eastgenomics/eggd_multiqc/Readme.md

 # MultiQC (DNAnexus Platform App)

 multiqc
-forked from ewels/MultiQC [v1.9](https://github.com/ewels/MultiQC/)
+using the ewels/MultiQC [v1.11](https://github.com/ewels/MultiQC/tree/v1.11)
-East GLH fork of MultiQC (https://github.com/eastgenomics/MultiQC/tree/eggd_multiqc) eggd_multiqc branch has been dockerised Docker image avaialable here: https://hub.docker.com/repository/docker/sophie22/multiqc_egg
+Docker image avaialable here: https://hub.docker.com/r/ewels/multiqc/tags v1.11

 ## What are the typical use cases for this app?
 To visualise QC reports this app should be run at the end of an NGS pipeline when all QC software outputs are available.